List of Ice Age characters: Manny

-Manfred "Manny" is a woolly mammoth.
+Manfred "Manny" is a Mammoth.
 His personality is shown to be aloof, grumpy, sarcastic and standoffish, but is otherwise loving and courageous.
 In the first film, while passing through the icy cave, the herd discovers cave paintings of Manny with his wife and son, who were killed by humans; this is a very sentimental moment for Manny, since he failed to protect them.
 Manny finds love with Ellie in Ice Age: The Meltdown.
 Because of the death of his family, in Ice Age: Dawn of the Dinosaurs, he is anxious when Ellie is pregnant.

 At the end of the film, he becomes the proud father of a baby daughter named Peaches.
-In Ice Age: Continental Drift, he gets into an argument with his teenage daughter before being pulled away in by the drift with Diego, Sid and Granny.
+In Ice Age: Continental Drift, he gets into an argument with his teenage daughter before being pulled away by the drift with Diego, Sid and Granny.
 He and the team later encounter a group of pirates led by Captain Gutt.
 When the team escaped they destroy the ship and take Shira with them.
 This enrages the Captain who hunts them down.
 Later on, he is almost manipulated by sirens.

-A running gag for Manny, shown in four of the five films, is that if a certain character were to refer to him as fat, he would often deny it, saying that "his fur is what makes him look big" and that "it's poofy".